EURUSD Technical Analysis - New lows in sight | Forexlive

 - Inflation measures since then showed further disinflation.

-- The labour market displayed signs of softening although it remains fairly tight.
+- The labour market displayed signs of softening although it remains fairly solid.

 - Overall, the economic data started to surprise to the downside lately.